 In our most recent collaboration, in January 2019, the Department publicly released the results of our analysis of the climate risk exposure faced by insurers’ investments.
 The climate risk scenario analysis was the first of its kind to include analysis of transition risks as well as physical risks (such as drought, floods, and forest fires) faced by insurers’ assets.

 Supporting the Bank of England in the 2019 stress test

 PACTA stress test with the Bank of England

-As part of our climate scenario analysis work, 2DII has been supporting the Bank of England with designing the climate-related aspects of the 2019 stress test.
-The tool, available on TransitionMonitor.org, examines exposure to different climate-relevant sectors in order to calculate the effects of climate stress on a portfolio’s value.
+As part of our climate scenario analysis work, 2DII supported the Bank of England with designing the climate-related aspects of its 2019 stress test.
+The tool examines exposure to different climate-relevant sectors in order to calculate the effects of climate stress on a portfolio’s value.
 It can be used by UK insurance companies, as well as by other investors interested in understanding their performance under the UK stress-test.

 In June 2019, the Bank of England Prudential Regulation Authority launched its biennial insurance stress test, asking the biggest regulated life and general insurers to provide information about the impact of a range of stress tests on their business.
 The stress test also includes an exploratory exercise related to climate change, which examines potential impacts on firms’ liabilities and investments stemming from physical and transition risks.